saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 1. Using Windows Explorer navigate to the folder where the retraining data file *Image-Classification-Retrain-Brands.zip* was downloaded previously and extract it via *Extract All* or using a tool like *7-zip*
   ![](images/50d.png)

-1. Observe the folder structure - training, test and validation with each of these having a subfolder for each classification value (in this case each brand) and images in the respective subfolders.
+1. Observe the folder structure - training, test and validation with each of these having a subfolder for each classification value and images in the respective subfolders.
 Source data is split 80-10-10 (80% training, 10% test and 10% validation)
   ![](images/50e.png)

 1. From the command prompt, navigate to the folder where the Brands data was extracted